 If the body doesn’t matter, and if our biology isn’t us, then why would we object to a policy that says the following: when women come into the hospital or birthing center and have babies, if they have a baby, they get to go home with a baby.
 But since the body doesn’t matter, and biological reality doesn’t matter, therefore biological relations can’t matter.
 So why should a mom go home with her own baby?
 Why not send every mom who contributes a baby home with a baby?
 If 15 babies are born this weekend, 15 moms go home with 15 babies chosen randomly.

-While the lecture itself was open to the public, Trinity students within the bioethics program spoke to Dr. George in a Q&A session after the lecture.
+While the lecture itself was open to the public, Trinity students within the bioethics program spoke to Dr. George in an additional Q&A session after the lecture.
 Opportunities to ask questions to those who are respected in the field are essential for students.

 Learn more about the MA in Bioethics program here.

-To find out about research and events, visit CBHD.org.
+To find out about research, church engagement, and the annual bioethics summer conference, visit CBHD.org.